debiki/talkyard/README.md

 ### How install?

-_This_ repository is for writing ED source code.
+_This_ repository is for writing Talkyard source code.
-To _install_ ED, instead go to: https://github.com/debiki/ed-prod-one ("ed-prod-one" means "production installation on one single server").
+To _install_ Talkyard, instead go to: https://github.com/debiki/talkyard-prod-one ("talkyard-prod-one" means "production installation on one single server").

 Getting Started